syxddd10001/Ethics-Group-Project-Scripts/assignment_FINAL/README.txt

 pandas
 matplotlib
 numpy
-csv (works without sometimes)
+csv (works without it sometimes)

 To install these modules, simply go to terminal (on Mac or Linux) or Command Promt (On Windows) and run: pip install module_name

-Please MAXIMINZE or FULLSCREEN all windows after you run them to get the best format.
+Please MAXIMIZE or FULLSCREEN all windows after you run the scripts to get the best format.

 Which scripts to run: